 I was told to be aware of the fakes among the genuine.
 How do you know if you are not familiar with the real?
-I don’t think most of the shoppers care or know the difference.
+I don’t think most of the shoppers care or see the difference.
 I am not brand conscious and could care less if I wear a Burberry or a Gap or a no-brand shirt.
-But I do care if a company copies the genuine and sells the fakes as genuine products.
+But I do care if a company copies the genuine and sells the fakes as real products.

 That aside, I spent a total of $80 in Bandung.
-I was able to discard some of my traveling clothes and replace them with a few good looking pieces for our journey to Bali and New Zealand after Java.
+I was able to discard some of my travel clothes and replace them with a few good looking pieces for our journey to Bali and New Zealand after Java.
 Inside my shopping bags were two no-brand summer dresses, one no-brand yoga pants, one Lora Febian cardigan, one Kate Spade cardigan, one Indonesian batik print sleeveless T-shirt, one tights with a Japanese label and one Made in Cambodia Merona (one of the brands carried by Target) swim cover-up dress.

 You will find a few pieces of garments labeled Made in Cambodia, Made in Vietnam and Made in China in the outlets.

 Food souvenir shopping is vast in Bandung too.
 Get to one of the Oleh Oleh shops – local snack shops or a bakery factory outlet like Kartika Sari.
 In Kartika Sari, we bought cheesecake and snacks made of local cheese.
 Try lapis legit (thin layer cakes), almond cookies, bagelen keju (a type of cheese cookies) and brownies.